Ladadoos/3D-Rasterizer/readme.txt

 	- Vignette
 	- Color invert
 	- Fog by using the depth buffer
-	- Depth of field by using the depth buffer and three different levels of blurred images.
+	- Depth of field with auto focus by using the depth buffer and three different levels of blurred images.
+Try to move (far) away from the scene and focus on different things.
+Unfortunately didn't add smooth focus transition though.
 	- Small feature to be able to apply non-seperable filter kernels at the last step of post processing
 		- Two 5x5 filter kernels added as example

 A few extra notes:
 - In MyApplication.cs there are a couple of toggleable settings.
-They are all (except depth of field) turned on by default.
+They are all turned on by default.
 This includes:
-	- Enable postprocessing, enable depth of field, enable first person camera, enable shadows and enable bloom (You are encouraged to enable depth of field and check it out)
+	- Enable postprocessing, enable depth of field, enable first person camera, enable shadows and enable bloom
 - In fs_blurFilter.glsl in the main function you can call applyBoxBlur() instead of applyGaussianBlur() to view a box blur.
 I made the standard blur gaussian because it looks better
 - I made the standard camera the first person camera, because only then you can admire the beauty (or I atleast hope you find it beautiful) But as mentioned before, this can be toggled to top down camera (to meet the requirements)
 - I also tried to add per-object motion blur using velocity buffer.
 I got it semi-working at some point, but I wasn't fully satisfied with it so I just left it out.
 - Another feature I tried to add was screen space god rays.
 I added two screenshots of it.
 They work well enough if the screenshot is taken at a right angle.
+It's not included in the project because again, I didn't like how it worked enough.
 - In fs_post.glsl there is a boolean to toggle fog and to change fog intensity.
 In the main function of this file you can also toggle (filter kernel) effects.
 - The reason the depth buffer isn't encoded in the alpha channel is because I was thinking of actually adding transparent objects, but got side tracked by other features.
 - I tested all my features on three different machines and it worked on all three.
 I hope it works for you too.